A Tutorial on 5G Positioning: 5G Positioning: History, Present, and Future

-\section{5G positioning: history, present, and future}
+\section{5G Positioning: History, Present, and Future}

-This section is structured as follows: Section~\ref{sec:use_cases} investigates the positioning industries' requirements; Section~\ref{sec:The Evolution of Cellular Positioning} summarizes the evolution of cellular positioning from the early days of analog cellular networks to the modern era of \ac{5G} positioning; Section~\ref{sec:5G Cellular Positioning (from Rel-15 to Rel-19)} discusses the features of \ac{5G} positioning, from the first release of \ac{5G} (3GPP Rel-15) up to the forthcoming Rel-19.
-By the end of this section, the reader should have a better understanding of the evolution of cellular positioning and the significant advancements conceived in the design of \ac{5G} positioning.
+In this section, we provide an overview of cellular positioning, starting from the targeted use cases to the technological evolution put in place to satisfy the performance requirements of such use cases, with a closer look at the latest \ac{5G} releases and future trends.
+Section~\ref{sec:use_cases} investigates the positioning use case requirements; Section~\ref{sec:The Evolution of Cellular Positioning} summarizes the evolution of the technology from the early days of analog cellular networks to the modern era of \ac{5G} positioning; Section~\ref{sec:5G Cellular Positioning (from Rel-15 to Rel-19)} discusses the specific features of \ac{5G} positioning, from the first release of \ac{5G} (3GPP Rel-15) up to the forthcoming Rel-19.
+By the end of this section, the reader should have a better understanding of the evolution of cellular positioning and the advancements conceived in the design of \ac{5G} positioning.